NAThompson/mpi_clustering/README.rst

 .. code:: bash

-   local-node$ ssh-keygen -t rsa
-   Generating public/private rsa key pair.
+   local-node$  ssh-keygen -t rsa -f /home/nthompson/.ssh/id_rsa -N '' -C "MPI Keys" Generating public/private rsa key pair.
-   Enter file in which to save the key (/home/nthompson/.ssh/id_rsa):
-   Enter passphrase (empty for no passphrase):
-   Enter same passphrase again:
    Your identification has been saved in /home/nthompson/.ssh/id_rsa.
    Your public key has been saved in /home/nthompson/.ssh/id_rsa.pub.
+   The key fingerprint is:
+   SHA256:mgjcggMSHCwPh4xXqc1tPcp2ESM+ncOAt/XSG78RBnY MPI Keys

-Now we just scp mpi_rsa.pub over to our remote-node, and we're good right?
+Now we just scp id_rsa.pub over to our remote-node, and we're good right?
 No, we aren't, because scp also required ssh!
 So we have to find a node that has permissions to ssh into both local and remote, and copy the public key around that way: